ArturoBarriga/EvaluAI-Project/README.md

 ### 7. Stop the Application

+To stop the application while preserving stored data:

 ```bash
 docker compose down
 ```

-To stop the application and remove stored data:
+To stop the application and remove the stored Docker volumes/data:

 ```bash
 docker compose down -v